cyclimse/mcp-scaleway-functions/README.md

 # Unofficial MCP Server for Scaleway Functions

-This is an unofficial implementation of a Model Context Protocol (MCP) server to manage and deploy [Scaleway Functions](https://www.scaleway.com/en/functions/) using the [Model Context Protocol (MCP)](https://modelcontextprotocol.org/) standard.
+This is an unofficial implementation of a Model Context Protocol (MCP) server to manage and deploy [Scaleway Serverless Functions](https://www.scaleway.com/en/serverless-functions/) using the [Model Context Protocol (MCP)](https://modelcontextprotocol.org/) standard.

 > [!CAUTION]
 > This project is unofficial and not affiliated with or endorsed by Scaleway.